Open-Markets-Initiative/Directory/Organizations/Cme/Protocols/SessionMgmt.md

-## SessionMgmt: Cme Market Data Session Management
+## Session Mgmt: Cme Mdp Session Recovery Service

-Sbe-encoded session management protocol for authenticated market data subscriptions on Cme Group platforms.
+Tcp session management protocol used by Cme market data subscribers to perform recovery operations including market recovery, instrument definition, and snapshot recovery.

 ### Overview

-The Cme Session Management protocol provides session-level authentication and subscription management for Cme market data feeds.
-It enables clients to negotiate authenticated sessions using Hmac-Sha-256 signatures, subscribe to market data for specific instruments or security groups, and manage subscription lifecycle including snapshot requests and unsubscription.

-The protocol supports Negotiate/NegotiateResponse handshakes with access key authentication, MarketDataRequest messages for subscribing to specific instruments by security group, and Terminate messages for session cleanup.
-Subscription requests can request snapshots only, snapshots with ongoing updates, or unsubscription from previous subscriptions.
+Cme Session Management is the Tcp-based session recovery service that complements the Mdp3 multicast market data feed.
+It allows subscribers to request market recovery messages for ranges missed on the multicast feed, instrument definition snapshots for specific securities, and full book snapshots for mid-day initialisation.

+The protocol uses Sbe messages consistent with the Mdp3 wire format so that clients can share decoder infrastructure.
+Session management endpoints are provided at multiple Cme data centers to give subscribers resilient access to the recovery services.

 ### Transport

-Tcp with Sbe-encoded messages.
-Session establishment via Negotiate message with Hmac-Sha-256 authentication using AccessKeyId and Uuid.
+Tcp for authenticated session management requests including market recovery, instrument definition requests, and snapshot subscribe requests.

 ### Key Characteristics

-- **Hmac-Sha-256 authentication** - Cryptographic session authentication with access key and signature
-- **Sbe encoded** - Fixed-position, fixed-length fields with little-endian byte ordering
+- **Sbe encoded** - Consistent with Mdp3 market data wire format
-- **Subscription management** - Subscribe to snapshots, snapshot+updates, or unsubscribe
+- **Recovery services** - Market, instrument, and snapshot recovery
+- **Session based** - Authenticated Tcp session per subscriber
-- **Security group filtering** - Subscribe to market data by security group
+- **Shared with Mdp3** - Complementary to the multicast market data feed
-- **Partial acknowledgement** - Subscription scope can be fully or partially acknowledged
-- **Uuid session identity** - Sessions identified by Uuid recommended as microsecond Unix timestamp
+- **Multi-region** - Endpoints across Cme data centers for resilience